With a strong focus from semester one, you will develop a solid understanding of electronic practice, theory and industrial applications.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 In this section

 The GCE A Level requirement for this course is grades BBB to include Grade B in one from GCE A Level Mathematics, Physics, Chemistry, Technology and Design, Design and Technology, Engineering, Electronics or Double Award Science/Applied Science.

 See the GCSE subject and grade requirements including specific Mathematics grade required depending on the GCE A level subject presented.

-Extended Diploma in a related Engineering subject area with overall award profile of DDM to include a minimum of 9 unit distinctions.
-Also requires a minimum Merit in a unit of Applied or Further Mathematics.
+BTEC QCF National Extended Diploma in Engineering with overall award profile of DDM to include a minimum of 9 unit distinctions.
+Also requires a minimum Merit in a unit of Mathematics or Further Mathematics for Engineering Technicians.

-The Faculty of Computing and Engineering accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate, 90-Credit Diploma/National Foundation Diploma and BTEC Diploma/ National Diploma.
-For further information on the requirements for this course please contact Faculty admissions staff by T: +44 (0) 28 9036 6305 or E: email@example.com.
+The Faculty of Computing, Engineering and the Built Evironment accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate, 90-Credit Diploma/National Foundation Diploma and BTEC Diploma/ National Diploma.
+For further information on the requirements for this course please contact Admissions staff by T: +44 (0) 28 9036 6309 or E: email@example.com.

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.